hyperledger-labs/blockchain-carbon-accounting/net-emissions-token-network/README.md

 Hardhat implements its own Ethereum local testnet called Hardhat Network.
 In order to connect the interface to this local testnet:

 1. Install the [MetaMask extension](https://metamask.io/)
-2. After installing `node_modules` with `yarn install`, run the interface in `net-emissions-token-network/interface` with
+2. After installing `node_modules` with `yarn install` inside `net-emissions-token-network/interface`, run the interface with:

 ```bash
 yarn react-app:start